k16blfurm/Adept2Test/Linux_Depp/installing-on-ubuntu-18.04.md

 downloaded.
 The SDK is what contans the sample DEPP project that we will running to work with the registers on the FPGA.

 ## Checking if Adept 2 is Working
-To test if you have Adept installed correctly, you need to first plug in the CmodS6 FPGA ito your machine using your USB cable.
+To test if you have Adept installed correctly, you need to first plug in the Cmod S6 FPGA ito your machine using your USB cable.
 Then, open your terminal and type this in:

 ```
-djtgcfg init -d Nexys3
+djtgcfg init -d CmodS6
 ```
 and you should get an output that looks like this:

 ```
 Initializing scan chain...
-Found Device ID: 34002093
+Found Device ID: 24000093

 Found 1 device(s):
-   Device 0: XC6SLX16
+   Device 0: XC6SLX4
 ```
 Where the device ID and device 0 varies depending on what board you have plugged in.
-In our case, it should correspond to the CmodS6
+In our case, it should correspond to the Cmod S6
 FPGA device.
 If this works, then Adpet should be successfully installed.

 ## Compiling the DEPP Demo